 Deutsche Bank has received inquiries from certain regulatory and law enforcement authorities, including requests for information and documents, pertaining to SSA bond trading.
 Deutsche Bank is cooperating with these investigations.
 On 20 December 2018, the European Commission sent a Statement of Objections to Deutsche Bank regarding a potential breach of EU antitrust rules in relation to secondary market trading of SSA bonds denominated in U.S. dollars.
 The sending of a Statement of Objections is a step in the European Commission's investigation and does not prejudge the outcome of the investigation.
-Deutsche Bank has proactively cooperated with the European Commission in this matter and as a result has been granted immunity.
-In accordance with the European Commission's guidelines, Deutsche Bank does not expect a financial penalty.
+Deutsche Bank has proactively cooperated with the European Commission's guidelines, Deutsche Bank does not expect a financial penalty.

-Deutsche Bank is a defendant in several putative class action complaints filed in the U.S. District Court for the Southern District of New York by alleged direct and indirect market participants claiming violations of U.S. antitrust law and common law related to alleged manipulation of the secondary trading market for SSA bonds.
+Deutsche Bank is a defendant in several putative class action complaints filed in the U.S. District Court for the Southern District of New York by alleged direct and indirect market participants claiming violations of antitrust law and common law related to alleged manipulation of the secondary trading market for SSA bonds.
 Deutsche Bank has reached an agreement to settle the actions by direct market participants for the amount of U.S.\$ 48.5 million and has recorded a provision in the same amount.
 The settlement is subject to court approval.
 The action filed on behalf of alleged indirect market participants is in its early stages.

-Deutsche Bank is also a defendant in putative class actions filed on 7 November and 5 December 2017 in the Ontario Superior Court of Justice and Federal Court of Canada respectively, claiming violations of antitrust law and the common law relating to alleged manipulation of secondary trading of SSA bonds.
+Deutsche Bank is also a defendant in putative class actions filed on 7 November 2017 and 5 December 2017 in the Ontario Superior Court of Justice and Federal Court of Canada, respectively, claiming violations of antitrust law and the common law relating to alleged manipulation of secondary trading of SSA bonds.
 The complaints rely on allegations similar to those in the U.S. class actions involving SSA bond trading, and seek compensatory and punitive damages.
 The cases are in their early stages.

-Deutsche Bank was named as a defendant in several putative class action complaints filed in the U.S. District Court for the Southern District of New York alleging violations of U.S. antitrust law and a claim for unjust enrichment relating to Mexican government bond trading.
-The case is in its early stages.
-Deutsche Bank was also named as a defendant in several putative class action complaints filed in the U.S. District Court for the Southern District of New York alleging violations of antitrust law and common law related to alleged manipulation of the secondary trading market for U.S. Agency bonds.
-On 9 July 2019, Deutsche Bank preliminarily agreed to a settlement with plaintiffs, which is expressly conditioned on the parties' agreement on all other settlement terms, including non-monetary terms.
-The settlement amount is already fully reflected in existing litigation reserves and no additional provisions have been taken for this settlement.
-The settlement agreement is subject to further documentation and approval by the court.
+Deutsche Bank was named as a defendant in a consolidated putative class action filed in the U.S. District Court for the Southern District of New York alleging violations of U.S. antitrust law and a claim for unjust enrichment relating to Mexican government bond trading.
+In October 2019, the court granted defendants' motion to dismiss plaintiffs' consolidated amended complaint without prejudice.
+Deutsche Bank was also named as a defendant in several putative class action complaints filed in the U.S. District Court for the Southern District of New York alleging violations of antitrust law and common law related to alleged manipulation of the secondary trading market for U.S. Agency bonds; on 3 September 2019, the court denied a motion to dismiss the complaint.
+Deutsche Bank has reached an agreement to settle the class actions for the amount of US\$ 15 million, which amount was already fully reflected in existing litigation reserves and no additional provision was taken for this settlement amount.
+The settlement is subject to court approval, and a preliminary approval hearing was held on